oneapi-src/level-zero-spec/scripts/core/PROG.rst

 1. Modules_ represent a single translation unit that consists of kernels that have been compiled together.
 2. Kernels_ represent the kernel within the module that will be launched directly from a command list.

-The following diagram provides a high level overview of the major parts of the system.
+The following diagram provides a high-level overview of the major parts of the system.

 .. image:: ../../../images/core_module.png